JWST Data Calibration Considerations

 The requirement for absolute position (astrometric) calibration is 5 mas.
 Specifically, the 5 mas refers to the uncertainty in the observatory field distortion correction within any instrument and the guider.
 For details see the article titled JWST Data Absolute Astrometric Calibration.

-The instrument Cycle 1 calibration programs will provide a set of deliverables needed to remove instrumental signatures and calibrate the JWST observations.
+The JWST calibration programs provide a set of deliverables needed to remove instrumental signatures and calibrate the JWST observations.
 The main deliverables from the calibration program are reference files for the science calibration pipeline.
-The Cycle 1 calibration program will be used in combination with any similar observations taken during the JWST commissioning to produce the highest quality reference files.
+Data from these calibration programs are used in combination with any similar observations taken during JWST commissioning to produce the highest quality reference files.

 Example deliverables